Welcome to Year 7 at Settle College

 - There are Cluster Headteacher meetings every half-term, where good practice is shared across the primary and secondary phases.

-- Individual student meetings are held at primary schools for all primary students prior to transition, led by the Y7 Learning Manager and Pastoral Officer.
+- Individual student meetings are held at primary schools for all primary students prior to transition, led by the Assistant head teacher for Student Services and Student Services.

 - At Transfer Evening we give out a Transition Work Book for the Summer holidays to maintain and support students’ literacy and numeracy.
 This cross-phase activity is used to support transition for Year 7 English, Maths and Science.